Chemonics: 2010s

+In 2012, Chemonics was the largest single recipient of post-earthquake funds from USAID, many of which were "no-bid".
+The firm spent 75 percent of program budgets on material and equipment when an expenditure of only 30 percent was planned; Chemonics claimed that the evaluation of USAID's earthquake recovery program revealed incorrect information, thereby making it difficult to form a comprehensive plan.
+While Chemonics stated that more than 90 percent of the staff on USAID's two largest Chemonics-implemented programs were Haitian, a report found that these contractors brought their own people to do the jobs instead of hiring locals.
+Chemonics awarded $96.3 million in grants and subcontracts directly to Haitian organizations over a five-year period.

 Chemonics received USAID funding in early 2014 to operate the Sindh Reading Programme to improve literacy in Sindh, Pakistan.
 The company had received $501.7 million from USAID by November 2014.
 Chemonics worked with USAID to help three coastal cities in Mozambique adapt to climate change.
 As part of the work, Chemonics and USAID constructed model homes to teach residents about low-cost solutions to protect homes during storms.

+In 2016, Chemonics launched the Blockchain for Development Solutions Lab, becoming the first U.S. international development company to develop blockchain technology.
+The lab aims to support financial inclusion and make business processes more efficient.
+Chemonics was also the leading contractor for USAID in 2016.
+That same year, Chemonics agreed to sponsor nonprofit diversity events and create a training program for local high school students as part of a settlement with the U.S. Department of Labor.
+The firm attributed the pattern of discrimination in its hiring process to a manual application system and corrected these software problems, resulting in the hiring of eight applicants.

+The firm ranked number 44 and number 28 in Washington Technology's 2016 and 2017 lists of "Top 100 Contractors".

 Through USAID, Chemonics has supported the White Helmets, a volunteer organization formed during the Syrian Civil War and operating in parts of rebel-controlled Syria and in Turkey.
 Funding from USAID and the Partnership Initiatives in the Niger Delta allowed Chemonics to operate the Strengthening Advocacy and Civic Engagement governance project in Nigeria from 2014 to 2018.
 In 2015, USAID awarded Chemonics a $9.5 billion, eight-year IDIQ contract, the agency's largest award to date.
 The contract funds health supply chain programs to prevent and treat HIV/AIDS, malaria, and tuberculosis.
 In 2017, Devex reported that only 7 percent of the health commodity shipments delivered through the program arrived "on time and in full".
 Chemonics acknowledged the challenges, saying it undertook a "foundational change," by restructuring "how the project itself functioned from a management perspective".
 In Year 4, October 1, 2018 through September 30, 2019, 85 percent of health commodity shipments were delivered on time and in full.
 During that same period the project procured nearly $544 million and delivered almost $699 million in drugs, diagnostics, and other health commodities.